carolinecerussi/Robot_Translator/README.md

 You have the option to then submit a new number and start again.

 ## Setup/Installation Requirements

-1. Clone GitHub repository onto your local desktop: https://github.com/carolinecerussi/Mr.Robo.git
+1. Clone GitHub repository onto your local desktop: https://github.com/carolinecerussi/Robot_Translator.git
-2. Open directory called Mr.Robo and navigate to the Index.html file
+2. Open directory called Robot_Translator and navigate to the Index.html file
 3. Open Index.html in browser to run

 ## Known Bugs